pynbody/tangos/README.md

 ----------------
 **The database is experimental technology.
 Please offer Andrew and Michael coauthorship on papers where you find it useful, in recognition of the very substantial development effort.
 The plan is to ultimately make it open source and citable, but until then we'd appreciate your support.**

-For the database to function properly, you must first source the `environment.sh` (or environment.csh, if working in a cshell) files, which specify the appropriate paths.
-Sourcing the environment file also reads the user-made file called `environment_local.sh` (or csh).
-This file doesn't exist by default, but should be created/edited whenever you wish to analyze a new database file.

-The `environment_local.sh` file should only include the following lines
+For _tangos_ to function properly, you must first install it.
+This is accomplished using the standard python setuptools – i.e. type `python setup.py install` from your command prompt.
+Or if you are developing, you probably instead want `python setup.py develop` which links (instead of copying) the python source files into your distribution.
+Both variants should check (and if necessary install) the minimum pre-requisites.

+Once installed, you should check that _tangos_ is functioning correctly by entering the `tests` folder and typing `nosetests`.
+You should see a bunch of text scrolling by, ultimately finishing with the simple message `OK`.
+If you get a failure message instead of `OK`, report it (with as much detail of your setup as possible) in the github issue tracker.

+By default tangos will look for raw simulation data in your home folder and create its database file there as well.
+If you don't want it to do this, you can set the environment variables `TANGOS_SIMULATION_FOLDER` (for the simulation folder) and `TANGOS_DB_CONNECTION` (for the database file).
+For example, in bash:

 ```
-export HALODB_ROOT=~/scratch/Romulus/
+export TANGOS_SIMULATION_FOLDER=~/scratch/Romulus/
-export HALODB_DEFAULT_DB=~/scratch/Romulus/DatabaseFiles/cosmo25/data_romulus25.db
+export TANGOS_DB_CONNECTION=~/scratch/Romulus/DatabaseFiles/cosmo25/data_romulus25.db
 ```
-or, if you are working in cshell, the `environment_local.csh` file should have the following lines
+or, in cshell:
 ```
-setenv HALODB_ROOT /nobackupp8/mtremmel/Romulus/
+setenv TANGOS_SIMULATION_FOLDER /nobackupp8/mtremmel/Romulus/
-setenv HALODB_DEFAULT_DB /nobackupp8/mtremmel/DataBaseFiles/romulus8/data_romulus8.db
+setenv TANGOS_DB_CONNECTION /nobackupp8/mtremmel/DataBaseFiles/romulus8/data_romulus8.db
 ```
 The top line in each example points to the parent directory for all of your simulation data directories.
 If you don't have any simulations (i.e. you are just using a database object already created) then you should not have to worry about this variable.
 The second line points to the database object you wish to analyze.

-Any edits you make to this file will require you to again source the `environment.sh` file.

-Remember, you *must* source `environment.sh` *every* time you start a new session on your computer prior to booting up the database, either with the webserver or the python interface (see below)
+Remember, you will need to set these environment variables *every* time you start a new session on your computer prior to booting up the database, either with the webserver or the python interface (see below).

 Quick-start: if you already have a .db file and want to run the webserver
 -------------------------------------------------------------------------